SynchronetBBS/sbbs/README.md

 	guest = Guest
 	; Login sessions expire after this many seconds of inactivity timeout = 43200
-	; Users disappear from the "Who's online" list after this many seconds inactivity = 900
+	; Web-based users disappear from the "Who's online" list after this many seconds inactivity = 900
 	; Allow new users to register via the web interface user_registration = true